leorawe/react-exi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### EXI API - compare prices
+### IEX API - shows recent transaction

-This app will compare two companies on the stock market.
+This app shows recent IEX transaction on the stock market.
+You can look up by ticker symbol.